Bees on site

 or you may submit details online through this link – Hornet Sighting

-- Insect pollinators of crops and wild plants are threatened by land-use intensification (including habitat destruction and pesticide use), the spread of pests and diseases and climate change.
+Other pollinators - insect pollinators of crops and wild plants are threatened by land-use intensification (including habitat destruction and pesticide use), the spread of pests and diseases and climate change.
 It is feared that two thirds of pollinators are in marked decline and that 25% are threatened with extinction.
 Six species of bumblebees have declined by 80% in the last 50 years and 2 species have become extinct since the beginning of this century; while the twentieth century saw the extinction of 4 British butterflies and 60 species of moth.
 Click here to read about how pollinators are important for your plot and what you can do to protect them.